Rishi2333/chat_app/README.md

 # Chat App

-A simple chat application with a Rust server and web client.
+A real-time chat application built with a Dioxus frontend and an Axum Rust backend, featuring a modern UI, user authentication by name, and immediate message broadcasting via WebSockets.

 ## Setup & Run